sean3687/sean3687/README.md

 Full-Stack Developer
 --------------------

 I am learning code for 3 years, after switching careers.
-I started with Kotlin but have really found a passion for Web and Mobile Development with ReactNative.
+I started with Kotlin android but have really found a passion for Web, Mobile Development and backend Database.

 * 🌍  I'm based in Irvine
 * 🖥️  See my portfolio at [My Portfolio](http://portfolio-sean-jin.herokuapp.com/)